 You may have found our site as you are involved with the planning of care for your parents or a close relative.
 Below we have tried to answer a few of the initial questions we are often asked in relation to our Care Fees Planning services.

-What qualifications do you have in this area?
+What qualifications do we have in this area?

 Two of our Chartered Financial Planners are fully accredited members of the Society of Later Life Advisers (SOLLA):

-In addition, a live assessment via a formal interview is undertaken and must be passed which covers both technical knowledge and soft skills.
+In order to be accredited, a live assessment via a formal interview is undertaken and must be passed which covers both technical knowledge and soft skills.
 This assessment is revisited on a regular basis (https://societyoflaterlifeadvisers.co.uk/About).